Updated: Jun 6

-However diagnosis can be challenging, especially if the overgrowth is only within the gut and if there are no outward signs.
-Also there are a myriad of symptoms, many of which can be caused by a number of other conditions.
+However, diagnosis can be challenging, especially if the overgrowth is only within the gut and if there are no outward signs.
+Also, there is a myriad of symptoms, many of which can be caused by a number of other conditions.

 A spit test is apparently a crude way to check if candidiasis is a possibility.
 Google candida spit test if you would like to try it.

 Functional lab tests that include checking for candidasis (among other things) include a Comprehensive Stool Analysis (costs around $400-700 NZ) or an Organic Acids Urine Test (aka OAT - costs around $327).
 If you are interested, you would need to discuss having one of these with your holistic health practitioner.